 3. “When Persia and the other countries are overtaken by the Arabs, I will choose one from the generation of the Kings of Persia, so that He will call the people of the world from East to West to worship one God.”
 (14)

 Bahá’u’lláh was descended from the line of Kings of the Sassanian dynasty of Persia.
 He was also descended from the line of Zoroaster Himself.
-M. N. Dhalla, High Priest of the Parsees of northwestern India, in his Zoroastrian Theology, speaks of Zoroaster’s “own kith and kin, a superman of miraculous powers” who would come “to renovate the world.”
+M. N. Dhalla, High Priest of the Parsees of north-western India, in his Zoroastrian Theology, speaks of Zoroaster’s “own kith and kin, a superman of miraculous powers” who would come “to renovate the world.”
 (15)

 “Zoroaster,” Dhalla says, “postulated a renovation of the universe, a new dispensation in which the world will become perfect at the last days.”
 (16)